ValeLang/Vale/docs/DeterministicReplayability.md

 For this reason, we write to a temporary buffer before writing to a file.
 In fact, this is why we use the Linear region to help out with this.

+## Using Regular Function Names Instead of Export Names (URFNIEN)

+For the POC, we're using regular function names (`launch`) instead of exported names (`SpaceGame_launch`).
+Look for URFNIEN in the code to find everywhere we'll need to change that.

 # Notes